GenisysPro/GenisysPro/.github/ISSUE_TEMPLATE.md

 -->

+#### If this is at all possibly plugin related please submit your issue/request at https://github.com/GenisysProPlugins

 #### Issue description
 <!-- Write a short description about the issue, and if applicable, include detailed steps to reproduce this issue -->